viniciushrcs/survey3-api/readme.md

 This project is an Api built with Node, following the principles of **Clean Architecture** and respecting **TDD** practices during the development.

+The operations can be performed both via **REST** or **GRAPHQL**.

+> ## What is this API about?
+- Provides operations to manage surveys.
+An Admin can create surveys and registered Users can answer.
+- Also, the Surveys results can be listed to registered users.

 > ### List of operations:
  - [SignUp](./docs/signup.md)
  - [Login](./docs/login.md)